On Probation Home Loan

 We only recommend that you apply for a home or investment loan while on probation if you believe that your employment is stable.

-If you believe that your employer may terminate your employment during your trial period, then obviously it is not in your best interest to risk applying for a home loan.
+If you believe that your employer may terminate your employment during your trial period, then obviously it isn’t in your best interest to risk applying for a home loan.

-Please enquire online or call us on 1300 889 743 to discuss your application.
+Please complete our free assessment form or call us on 1300 889 743 to discuss your application.

 Professionals with a stable employment or study record in the same industry or line of work as their current job are eligible for a home loan.

-Self employed and low doc borrowers will have difficulty borrowing money if they have just started a new business.
+Self employed and low doc borrowers will have difficulty borrowing money if they’ve just started a new business.
 Low doc borrowers applying for less than 60% of the property value can still obtain a loan under certain circumstances.

 Are government workers viewed favourably?

-Some roles such as government jobs have a mandatory probation period which can only be waived if you are moving between departments of the same level of government.
+Some roles such as government jobs have a mandatory probation period which can only be waived if you’re moving between departments of the same level of government.

-If you work in the public sector and are subject to a probationary period, please call us on 1300 889 743 or enquire online.
+If you work in the public sector and are subject to a probationary period, please call us on 1300 889 743 or fill in our free assessment form.
 We know the lending guidelines of all major banks and can help you get approval.

 Are there professions that are favoured by lenders?